Evolution Strategies at the Hyperscale: EGGROLL

 \section{EGGROLL}

-We now introduce and motivate our method EGGROLL, which is presented in \cref{alg:eggroll}.
-In \cref{sec:nes_lora} we derive a low-rank ES update that approximates a full-rank ES gradient.
-One practical issue with using a low-rank matrix approximation is that its distribution and score function have no analytic solution except for degenerate cases, so in \cref{sec:score_function_approx} we derive an alternative score function from the limiting high-rank Gaussian which we propose as an approximation.
+We now introduce EGGROLL (\cref{alg:eggroll}).
+A practical issue with using a low-rank matrix approximation is that its distribution and score function have no analytic solution except for degenerate cases, so in \cref{sec:low_rank_es} we derive the EGGROLL approximate score function from the limiting high-rank Gaussian. \cref{sec:eggroll_hardware} describes how to efficiently implement EGGROLL on modern hardware.